joearms/old.blog/_posts/2015-03-12-The_web_of_names.md

   independently edited renamed or copied.
 By keeping a database of UUID to filename mappings we can easily track down all modifications of the file.
-At a certain stage we might look at all the files containing the same UUID and decide that some of the modifications are so large as to warrent a name change, in this case we add a new UUID to the file - and we can also add a `parent:UUID` tag in the file saying that this file was derived from an earlier file with this UUID.
+At a certain stage we might look at all the files containing the same UUID and decide that some of the modifications are so large as to warrant a name change, in this case we add a new UUID to the file - and we can also add a `parent:UUID` tag in the file saying that this file was derived from an earlier file with this UUID.
 Using the parent tag we'd be able